Regents Park (NSW)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 According to the 2021 Census, a high 29.7% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 657 trips per day across all routes, translating to approximately 112 weekly trips per individual stop.
+Service frequency averages 657 trips per day across all routes, equating to approximately 112 weekly trips per individual stop.

 Frequently Asked Questions - Transport